harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 Project Setup
 =============

-Click on the provided GitHub Classroom assignment link, login via GitHub if necessary, and click "Accept assignment".
+Click on the provided Classroom 50 assignment link, login via GitHub if necessary, and click "Accept assignment".

 .. important::